Cantera/cantera/doc/sphinx/index.rst

 The code utilizes object-oriented concepts for robust yet flexible phase models, and algorithms are generalized so that users can explore different phase models with minimal changes to their overall code.
-Currently, Cantera can be used from Python and Matlab, or in applications written in C++ and Fortran 90.
+Currently, Cantera can be used from Python and Matlab, or in applications written in C/C++ and Fortran 90.
 Cantera also provides a limited number of solvers for time-dependent reactor networks and steady one-dimensional reacting flows.